CPC Corporation F.C.

-CPC Corporation FC (台灣中油足球隊) was a Taiwanese professional football club which last competed in the Taiwan Football Premier League.
+CPC Corporation Football Club (台灣中油足球隊) was a Taiwanese professional football club which last competed in the Taiwan Football Premier League.
 It was named after the main sponsor, the CPC Corporation.

 History

 The team is a founder of the Taiwan Football Challenge League, participating in the league's inaugural season, and winning the 2020 Challenge League title in their first attempt.
 The next season, now debuting in the first division, they finished at the 6th place, escaping the relegation risk by table position.
 However, they withdrew in 2022, supposedly due to changes in its internal business strategy.